semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 ## Description

 A **bubble chart** visualizes relationships between data categories using proportions, colors, and positioning on a coordinate axis.
-This chart type helps you analyze patterns between datasets.
+This chart type helps you analyze patterns between data sets.

-It allows to visualize up to 3-4 parameters for datasets.
+It allows to visualize up to 3-4 parameters for data sets.
 A bubble chart is a mix between a scatterplot chart and a proportional area chart.

 As the documentation for [Microsoft Office](https://en.wikipedia.org/wiki/Microsoft_Office) explains, "You can use a bubble chart instead of a scatterplot chart if your data has three data series that each contain a set of values.
 The sizes of the bubbles are determined by the values in the third data series.".